Skip to content

 Dehydration is the silent performance killer.
-A 2% drop in body weight through fluid loss increases heart rate by 5-10 beats per minute at the same power output.
+A 2% drop in body weight through fluid loss reliably drives up heart rate at the same power output — classic cardiovascular-drift research shows that hypohydration lifts heart rate without a comparable change in blood volume, typically adding around 5-10 beats per minute over a long ride.
 Your blood gets thicker, your heart works harder, and your cooling system starts failing.
 Most cyclists know they should drink more.
 Very few actually drink enough.

 How Much to Drink